-Join us for a cow-feeding on Saturday’s at 11am – $20 covers cost of the hay.
+Join us for a cow-feeding on Saturday’s at approx. 10am.

 Enquire with your Lodge host for further details and remember to take care as well as your camera.
 These beautiful animals are enthusiastic eaters and need plenty of space to do so.
 If you miss this feeding, ask your host for advice about spotting these stunning creatures.

 Feedings available to Lodge and Estate guests only.

 Tarraleah Estate consists of 300 acres which guests are able to wander.
 Explore the grounds and admire the seasonal gardens…..
 Or as an inhouse guest, head out on one of our 4 short bush walks and celebrate the natural beauty of the Tasmanian Central Highlands.

 We have our very own waterfall and its stunning!
 All you have to do is cross the pipes next to the lodge and take a 25-minute walk (one-way) through beautiful man fern glades, down a few steps to a cantilever platform overlooking the waterfall.
 (The last few minutes before the viewing platform are a little steep).